 B.S.
 Micro/Molecular Biology, 2005

 Dr. Chappell enjoys the full scope of family medicine: OB/GYN, pediatrics, and adult healthcare.
 He loves delivering and caring for babies.
 Dr. Chappell’s other interests include dermatology and sports medicine.
-Currently, Daniel serves as the Treasurer on the Exec Committee of Utah Academy of Family Physicians and is an adjunct faculty member for the U of U Department of Family and Preventive Medicine.
+Currently, Dr. Chappell is the on the Chair of the Family Medicine Board at Lakeview Hospital, the Clinical Research Director at Rocky Vista University, the Treasurer on the Exec Committee of Utah Academy of Family Physicians and is an adjunct faculty member for the U of U Department of Family and Preventive Medicine.

 Dr. Chappell currently lives in Farmington with his family.
-He enjoys farming, spending time on his boat, and the outdoors.
+He enjoys farming and spending time outdoors.
 He also speaks French and Malagasy after serving an LDS mission in Madagascar.

 Ogden Clinic has partnered with Success With Breastfeeding to help new mothers who struggle to breastfeed.
 Beverly is a lactation patient sharing her own success working with Anne Tullis and Sherry Gunn.